-This module is designed to help medical affairs professionals search for medical literature in order to satisfy requests for information from consumers, external health care professionals, and internal colleagues.
-It contains current resources and the latest search strategies compiled by industry experts.
+This module is designed to help medical affairs professionals search for medical literature in order to satisfy requests for information from consumers, external healthcare professionals, and internal colleagues.
+This module contains current resources and the latest search strategies compiled by industry experts.
 This practical and useful information can be immediately applied to your daily work in medical affairs.

 This eLearning module can be purchased individually or as part of the Medical Communications eLearning Program (eight modules).